3 Keys to Become a Great Mentor

 Empowerment and trust create win-wins on teams.
 When I choose ministry students, I am not looking for mere slaves or servants to accomplish my goals.
 I want dreamers and co-laborers—those who can make us better.
 When a ministry student feels they can influence me and what we are doing, they have much greater buy-in to their mentorship, our ministry, and to me.
 As they are stretched through my believing in them more than they believe in themselves, they experience personal and ministry victories, which create momentum and a desire for more.
 These assignments and opportunities can include participating in ministry travel with me, having a few minutes to speak in team meetings, collaborating on projects, or sharing online prophetic encouragement to leaders around the world.

-For more wisdom and encouragement from Steve, check out his website, ignitinghope.com.
-Steve also has a bi-weekly newsletter for leaders and pastors.
-Click here to subscribe.
+*For more wisdom and encouragement from Steve, check out his website, ignitinghope.com

 Recent Posts